-Finally, market stability-defined as the maintenance of stable prices while avoiding lasting shortages or surpluses-has been largely achieved.
-Allowing for general inflation, prices are stable and there have been no shortages.
-However, the guaranteed prices have been set at levels that have led to lasting surpluses of some products, giving rise to heavy storage costs; the main problems are with milk products, of which there is a very large number of small producers, and sugar, the producers of which are relatively few in number and have very well organized associations.
+Consumer prices are stable but their level remains above the world price for several products, for example wheat; however, it has to be realized that the world price is often of very limited significance and would rise sharply if the whole Community decided to reduce its degree of self-supply substantially and rely heavily on imports.
+Nevertheless, the level of guaranteed prices has led to lasting surpluses of some products, giving rise to heavy storage costs; the main problems are with milk products, of which there is a very large number of small producers, and sugar, the producers of which are relatively few in number and have very well organized associations.
 1